Vpet95/git-sc/README.md

 git-sc requires a Shortcut API token to run - please read [the official help article](https://help.shortcut.com/hc/en-us/articles/205701199-Shortcut-API-Tokens) on generating your own Shortcut API token for more info.

-Optionally, you may acquire a [Twinworld topic tagging](https://rapidapi.com/twinword/api/topic-tagging/) API token as well as a RapidAPI host name.
-At the time of this writing the free tier of the API will allow for 10k calls per month, which is more than sufficient for git-sc.
-The tool will still work without topic tagging, but may produce less sophisticated branch names using a simpler algorithm.

 ## Usage

 Call git-sc with `--help` to see full usage: